alexa/alexa-smart-screen-sdk/modules/GUI/SDK-GUI-API.md

 ## renderStaticDocument

 This message instructs the SDK to render the contained APL document and datasource, sent from the GUI Client, in the specified APL Renderer window. *Payload* is an arbitrary object that contains the document, datasources, and supportedViewports.
-The SDK will respond with `aplCore` messages.
+The SDK will respond with an [aplRender](#aplrender) message.

 See : https://developer.amazon.com/docs/alexa-presentation-language/apl-render-document-skill-directive.html